JavaScript var Keyword Complete Guide

 9var price = 100;

-19 var globalVar = "I'm local"; // This shadows the global variable
+17 var globalVar = "I'm local"; // Creates a new local variable, shadows the global

 Common Patterns and Pitfalls